- Online participation

 Saeborg is an artist who creates and performs in her self-made latex bodysuits that serve as an extension of her skin.
 Driven by a strong desire to transcend the human body and fixed identities such as gender, she dons toy-like costumes of sow and vermin to create worlds where livestock live cheerfully at the bottom of the food chain.
 Her overwhelming attachment to her characters and her artistry in making them have been highly regarded, earning her the Tokyo Contemporary Art Award (TCAA) 2022-2024, among other accolades.

-In this new work commissioned by Theater Commons and the World Theater Festival, Saeborg produces a metaverse space in which her signature animals live in symbiosis.
+In this new work commissioned by Theater Commons Tokyo and Theater der Welt, Saeborg produces a metaverse space in which her signature animals live in symbiosis.
 The “Soultopia” is a play space accessible from anywhere in the world, where the rules of the human world do not apply: everyone is free to transform into animals and frolic together.
 Participants are invited to play as livestock, communicating beyond the bounds of gender, age, and language, and so enjoying new forms of encounter and interaction that transcend physical contact.